 As said above the parents had given the younger daughter a home free of encumbrances some time ago.
 She had subsequently sold it and used the proceeds to borrow and buy other properties, but these purchases weren’t successful.

 She sought further provision from her mother’s deceased estate.
 Under the legislation she was an “eligible person” under the Succession Act 2006 (NSW) being a child of the deceased.
 In deciding family applications in New South Wales, the court may have regard to a wide range of factors as provided under s 60 of the Succession Act 2006 (NSW) and without any particular priority.

 In first instance it was decided that inadequate provision had been made on the basis of the applicant’s poor financial circumstances.
-She was awarded a proportion (40%) of the net proceeds of the sale of the home left to her sister, with costs coming out of the estate.
+She was awarded a proportion (40%) of the net proceeds of the sale of the home left to her sister.
+Costs of the court action were paid from the estate.

 The older sister appealed citing various grounds.

 The Court of Appeal said the situation was not one of a poor relationship or estrangement.
 It noted, as already mentioned, there was a clear understanding among the family members as to who was to get what.

 The Court said the parties’ competing claims boiled down to the financial needs of one; against the deceased’s moral obligation – being the understood promise of receiving the family home, to the other.

 The Court said the question was “whether adequate provision was made for the proper maintenance, education and advancement in life of an applicant.” under subsection 59(c) of the Succession Act 2006 (NSW) of Chapter 3 on Family Provision .